markslorach/minilist/README.md

 * Optimistic UI for instant user feedback

 ## Working On
-- Optimising code to speed up inital load time
+- Optimising code to speed up inital page load when a user is already logged in

 ## Roadmap
 - [x] User login with Clerk Auth